PXZUpLUK/Reforestation/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## What did the ocean say to the shore?
+Nothing, it just waved.